UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-exchange-2013-for-shared-permissions-exchange-2013-help.md

 To switch from Active Directory split permissions to Exchange 2013 shared permissions, you must rerun Exchange Setup to disable Active Directory split permissions in the Exchange organization, and then create role assignments between a role group and the Mail Recipient Creation role and Security Group Creation and Membership role.
 In the default shared permissions configuration, the Organization Management role group contains each of these roles.
 Because of this, the Organization Management role group is in this procedure.

 > [!IMPORTANT]
 > The setup.com command in this procedure makes changes to Active Directory.
 You must use an account that has the permissions required to make these changes.
-This account might not be the same account that has permissions to create role assignments using the <STRONG>New-ManagementRoleAssignment</STRONG> cmdlet.
+This account might not be the same account that has permissions to create role assignments using the **New-ManagementRoleAssignment** cmdlet.
 Use the account, or accounts, with the permissions necessary to successfully complete each step in this procedure.

 To switch from Active Directory split permissions to shared permissions, do the following: